Peer Coaching for Cardiovascular Disease Risk Reduction

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is peer coaching for cardiovascular disease risk reduction safe for humans?
+What evidence suggests that peer coaching is effective for cardiovascular disease risk reduction?

 The RePeAT trial is for English-speaking adults aged 40-75 who are patients at Highland Family Medicine, have limited health literacy, and a ≥10% risk of cardiovascular disease.
 They must plan to stay with the practice for at least a year and be able to consent.Inclusion Criteria